 Playa de Los Alemanes is the most known of those freely accessible spots.
 It is located south of the city, in front of Finch Bay Hotel.
 Tortuga Bay is sometimes said to be a snorkel spot, but mangrove swamps located nearby usually alter water visibility.
 Las Grietas is a natural pool that can be joined after a short walk.
 Its rocky waterscape is gorgeous, but fish do not teem there.

 The other spots on the island are included in the National Park, which means they can only be accessed with a guide.
 Las Bachas is a gorgeous white sand beach located on the north coast, accessible by boat only.
-To go there, you can book a day excursion from Puerto Ayora.
-Archipelago multi-day cruise boats sometimes make a stop there too.
+To go there, you can book a day tour from Puerto Ayora.
+Santa Cruz is also the starting point for day tours to Pinzón Island: this small island laying 10km west to Santa Cruz is a fantastic place to swim with sharks, turtles and sea lions.
+Numerous multi-day naturalist cruises also make stops on in Las Bachas and Pinzón Island.

 Even though Santa Cruz is the most populated and urbanized island in the Galápagos, it still hosts exceptional biodiversity.
 Green sea turtles, sea lions and whitetip sharks are common sights for snorkelers.
-Numerous reef fish (butterfly fish, parrotfish, surgeon fish…) and marine iguana (easier to see on land than underwater) also appreciate the island’s rocky shores.
-Don’t look, however, for Galápagos penguins: they don’t live around Santa Cruz, except for a few small populations settled on the island’s north coast.
+Numerous reef fish (butterfly fish, parrotfish, surgeon fish…) and marine iguana (however easier to see on land than underwater) also appreciate the island’s rocky shores.
+Don’t look, however, for Galápagos penguins: they don’t live around Puerto Ayora, but few small populations are settled on the island’s north coast and in Pinzón Island.

 There are two sensibly different seasons in Santa Cruz, as there are on the whole Galápagos archipelago.
 The warm season (December-May) is a tropical one, with warm and wet weather (79 to 86°F/26 to 30°C).
 Water temperature (around 79°F/26°C) is then ideal for snorkeling, but rain showers often happen.
 From June to November, weather turns dryer and temperatures lower down to an average of 73-79°F/23-26°C. During this season, consider snorkeling with a wetsuit: water temperature can get down to 64°F/18°C, often under an overcast sky.